asmyshlyaev177/state-in-url/README.md

 ## useUrlEncode hook for React.js

-`useUrlEncode` is a custom React hook that provides utility functions for encoding and decoding state to and from URL search parameters.
+`useUrlEncode` is a custom React hook that provides utility functions for encoding and decoding state object to and from URL search parameters.
 This hook doesn't depend on Nextjs, and will works with any React application.

 Accepts optional `defaultState` argument.